WalkerDashner/StaircaseProblem/README.md

-bro actualy what do you expect this to do.
+bro actualy what do you expect this to do. it does staircase problem in handsome way.